We’re committed to keeping your data secure and your private information private. If you have any questions, please contact us.

 Cloudcraft recently achieved its first SOC 2 Type I report, and is currently preparing for our Type II report.
 Our SOC 2 Security, Availability & Confidentiality Report is available to current and prospective customers by request, please contact us at firstname.lastname@example.org.

 All of Cloudcraft's infrastructure is hosted on Amazon Web Services (AWS).
 Cloudcraft uses AWS data centers in the US East (N. Virginia) and GovCloud (US-West, for our government customers) regions that are SOC 1, SOC 2 and ISO/IEC 27001 certified.

 Cloudcraft hires an external company annually for penetration and security testing.
 Our test reports are available on demand to current and prospective customers, please contact us at email@example.com.

 All Cloudcraft data and communications are encrypted using industry best practices.

 No Cloudcraft staff will access your data unless required for support reasons.
-When working a support issue we do our best to respect your privacy as much as possible, we only access the minimum data needed to resolve your issue while respecting your privacy.
+When working a support issue we only access the minimum data needed to resolve your issue while respecting your privacy.
 Access to data is restricted by job function and monitored.